adityamiskin/adityamiskin/README.md

 ## 👨🏻‍💻&nbsp;About Me

-- 💡 &nbsp; I'm a Student at NITK Surathkal (2019-2023), currently working in the field of Web and App Development.
+- 💡 &nbsp; I'm a Student at NITK Surathkal (2019-2023), currently working in the field of Web and App Development
-- 🌱 &nbsp;I'm on track to learning more about the usage of Machine learning in Web and Mobile apps.
+- 🌱 &nbsp;I'm on track to learning more about the usage of Machine learning in Web and Mobile apps
+- 🥅 &nbsp;Goals: Contribute more to Open Source projects
-- ✍️ &nbsp;In my free time, I play FPS games, read books and pursue cooking as my hobbies.
+- ✍️ &nbsp;In my free time, I play FPS games, read books and pursue cooking as my hobbies
 - 📫 &nbsp;You can email me at adityamiskin98@gmail.com.
 I'll try to respond as soon as possible!
-- 📄 &nbsp;You can check my [Resume](https://drive.google.com/file/d/1hvpmkWyYMhf7rE9e7qYT06OqGQevirJz/view?usp=sharing) for more details about Me.
+- 📄 &nbsp;You can check my [Resume](https://drive.google.com/file/d/1hvpmkWyYMhf7rE9e7qYT06OqGQevirJz/view?usp=sharing) for more details about Me
-- ⚡ &nbsp;Fun fact: I know all the memes 😆🤪.
+- ⚡ &nbsp;Fun fact: I know all the memes 😆🤪

 ## 🚀&nbsp;My skills